Lakshay-Bansal/Factory-and-Dynamic-Stereo-Camera-Calibration/README.md

 Camera Calibration refers to the estimation of intrinsic camera parameters like focal length (principal point), the skew of a CCD array, and extrinsic camera parameters which account for the relative position of a camera with respect to a world coordinate system.
 This needs a calibration pattern (e.g. checkerboard pattern).
 On the other hand, dynamic camera calibration is carried out with real 3D scene images with dense features at varying depths.
-Nowadays there is a trend of a multi-camera system in consumer devices with functionality like portrait mode (depth-based background blur in an image see Fig. Portrait mode(https://user-images.githubusercontent.com/84389082/212613466-abcb8bf3-4f70-40ad-aa8a-327a825c251d.jpg)), applications like an estimation of a dimension of an object and its depth as shown in Fig. Object dimension detection in an image.
+Nowadays there is a trend of a multi-camera system in consumer devices with functionality like portrait mode (depth-based background blur in an image see Fig. [Portrait mode](https://user-images.githubusercontent.com/84389082/212613466-abcb8bf3-4f70-40ad-aa8a-327a825c251d.jpg), applications like an estimation of a dimension of an object and its depth as shown in Fig. Object dimension detection in an image.

 ![depthBlur](https://user-images.githubusercontent.com/84389082/212613466-abcb8bf3-4f70-40ad-aa8a-327a825c251d.jpg)